Davy Crockett (outlaw): Death

 Crockett's acquittal for the murders of the soldiers is said to have led to his antics becoming intolerable.
 According to author Leon Claire Metz, Crockett and Heffron "terrorized Cimarron's peaceful population with sporadic gunshots, rambunctious behavior, and brazen threats."
 Often, Crockett would ride his horse inside a building and fire into the ceiling or force people at gunpoint to perform services for him, such as shining boots.
 Metz writes that on one occasion Crockett forced the sheriff, Isaiah Rinehart, at gunpoint to drink until he was incapacitated.
 He also says that one time Crockett bought a suit and had the bill sent to Rinehart's house.

-Rinehart's version of events was that he formed a posse of himself; a rancher named Joseph Holbrook and the town postmaster, John McCullough.
+Rinehart's version of events was that he formed a posse composed of him, a rancher named Joseph Holbrook, and the town postmaster, John McCullough.
 All three were armed with double-barreled shotguns.
-On September 30, 1876, the so called posse (Crockett and Heffron were not fugitives or as far as they knew even wanted by the law) took up concealed positions near a barn where Crockett and Heffron usually left their horses.
+On September 30, 1876, the so-called posse (Crockett and Heffron were not fugitives or as far as they knew even wanted by the law) took up concealed positions near a barn where Crockett and Heffron usually left their horses.
 According to the account given by the three members of the ambush/posse, at about 9:00 PM, Crockett and Heffron approached the barn on horseback, ignored a call to put their hands up, and were shot without returning fire.
 A wounded Crocket was allegedly carried away on his bolting horse as it galloped out of town.
 The posse asserted they had found his dead body on the other side of the Cimarron River, about a quarter of a mile away from town, yet still on his horse with his hands locked in a "death grip" on the saddle horn.
 Wounded in the arm and head, Heffron was taken to jail, and held in custody although it is not clear what the charge was; he supposedly escaped a month later, and was never heard from again.